-The harvest control rules, however, currently do not take into account a key uncertainty in the assessment of stock status and determination of the TAC.
-This is the uncertainty arising from the lack of knowledge of the nature of any inter-dependencies between the Patagonian toothfish population in the HIMI area and the population around the Kerguelen Islands.
+The Australian harvest control rules, however, currently do not take into account a key uncertainty in the assessment of stock status and determination of the TAC.
+This is the uncertainty arising from the lack of knowledge of the nature of any inter-dependencies between the Patagonian toothfish population in the HIMI area and the population fished by the French around the Kerguelen Islands.
 The issue has been identified as a result of extensive tag and release of toothfish since the beginning of the HIMI fishery, with some fish tagged on the HIMI side of the plateau, being recovered on the French side of the plateau.
 It is not known whether the population within the HIMI area is sustained by spawning locally or whether there is a significant level of recruitment from the French zone or elsewhere.
-There is some evidence to suggest that there is spawning stock on the Western side of the plateau and research is currently being undertaken to investigate this further.
+There is, however, some recent evidence of spawning stock on the Western side of the plateau and research is currently being undertaken to investigate this further.

-As mentioned above, the results of the surveys within both zones suggest that each contains substantial quantities of toothfish.
-The catch taken within the French EEZ has also been much larger than that taken in the Australian EEZ.
-The assessments conducted on data collected from within the Australian EEZ may therefore not reflect the true status of the overall stock.
-Neither reference point may achieve its intended outcome if the main drivers of stock dynamics are not responsive to the catch limits they prescribe through the harvest control rule.
+The harvest control rules used for the Australian fishery may not achieve their intended outcome if the main drivers of stock dynamics within the Australian EEZ are not responsive to the catch limits they prescribe.
 Stocks of toothfish within the Australian EEZ may therefore eventually become depleted by fishing elsewhere.
-The extent to which this is an issue is dependent on the linkages between fish populations in both areas and particularly on whether recruitment in the Australian zone is derived from within the area of the HIMI fishery.
+The extent to which this is an issue is dependent on the linkages between fish populations in both areas and particularly on the extent to which recruitment in the Australian zone is derived from within the area of the HIMI fishery.
+This is a key uncertainty that the current form of the harvest control rules does not take into account.